Allen-Synthesis/EuroPi/software/contrib/menu.md

 1. Save state file size - The pico only has about 1MB of free space available so save state storage format is important to keep as minimal as possible.
 1. No externally influenced input - The instance variables your script saves should not be externally influenced, meaning you should not save the current knob position, current analog input value or current digital input value.

-Here is an extension of the script above with some added trivial features that incorporate saveing and loading script state.
+Here is an extension of the script above with some added trivial features that incorporate saving and loading script state.

 ```python
 from europi import oled